 What Is A Memory Foam Mattress?

 Memory foam mattress is viscoelastic foam.
 A memory foam mattress combines layers of memory foam with other foam layers.
 The raw material was originally conceived to be used in airplane seats.
 It then began being used in hospitals to help those who needed spinal support and to alleviate bed sores, before gradually making its way to the consumer market in the form of mattresses and pillows.
-Memory foam is initially firm to the touch, but due to body heat and pressure eventually starts to mold around the contours of the body.
+Memory foam is initially firm to the touch, but due to body heat and pressure eventually starts to mold around the contours of the body, it’s one of the most popular materials used in bedding today and I recommend you read our best memory foam mattress rankings to find the best models on the market.

 What Is A Hybrid Mattress?

 A hybrid mattress, like a hybrid car, combines two different things.
-It usually refers to a mattress which combines innerspring and foam, sort of a combination of a traditional and a more modern mattress.
-The “core” of the mattress is typically made of pocketed innersprings, while the top “comfort” layer is memory foam.
-The memory foam layer is usually at least 1.5 inches deep.
+It usually refers to a mattress which combines coil support and foam layers, sort of a combination of a traditional and a more modern mattress.
+The “core” of the mattress is typically made of pocketed innersprings, while the top “comfort” layer is some type of comfort foam.
+You can take a look at our best hybrid mattress list to get a better idea of the full range of options.

 Benefits Of A Memory Foam Mattress